5 Tips to Know Before You are in an Accident With a Drunk Driver

 To get paid for your medical bills, wage loss and other economic damages, set up a claim for personal injury protection or “PIP” insurance benefits with your car insurance company or, if you were a passenger in someone else’s car, with the insurance company for the owner of the car.
-Read Personal Injury Protection “PIP” Insurance.
-What You Need to Know for more information.
+Read How Does Personal Injury Protection (PIP) Insurance Work in Oregon? for more information.

 To get money for your pain and suffering, and mental and emotional distress, or what the law refers to as noneconomic damages, you need to set up a liability claim with the at-fault driver’s insurance company.
 Talk to an attorney before you contact the at-fault driver’s insurance company, as they will record what you say and will use it against you.
 They may ask you to provide a recorded statement about the car accident.
 You are not required to do so and you should talk to an attorney before you do.